 Knowledge Check 24.
 Betsy Buyer is buying a house.
-Under the Truth in Lending Act, TILA, Betsy may -
+Under the Truth in Lending Act, TILA, Betsy may - condominium community.
+Suzie has been leasing the property to Leslie Lessee .

 D. Cancel certain credit transactions that involve a lien on Betsy's principal dwelling